 Crime Log Instructions

 Crime log case numbers do not run sequentially.
-The University of Kentucky Police Department assigns a case number for all reportable activities, both criminal and non-criminal.
+The University of Kentucky Police Department assigns a case number or incident number for all reportable activities, both criminal and non-criminal.
 Only case numbers generated for criminal activity are listed in the crime log.

 Crimes are in chronological order.
-The most recent crimes are at the top of the list.
+The most recent crimes are at the top of the list by date reported.

 Hard copies of the Crime Logs are also available at the University of Kentucky Police Department at 305 Euclid Avenue during normal business hours.